RafaDEV99/CrraBloom_PPG/README.md

 make
 ```

-And that´s it for the installation! :D
+And that´s it for the installation! 😁